 Related story: Total Retail's 2019 Top 100 Omnichannel Retailers

-Rico Andrade is vice president of marketing at Celigo, an integration platform for cloud-based applications.
-He is responsible for the company’s brand, messaging, demand generation, outreach programs, events, and communications.
+Rico Andrade is vice president of marketing at Celigo.
+He oversees Celigo’s marketing organization, where he is responsible for the company’s brand, messaging, demand generation, outreach programs, events and communications.

-Prior to joining Celigo, Rico was VP of Marketing at iCharts, significantly enhancing the company’s visibility and reputation inside the NetSuite ecosystem.
-He spent 13 years as the Executive Producer at Transvideo Studios, where he worked closely on marketing strategy with some of the biggest companies in Silicon Valley.
+Prior to joining Celigo, Rico was vice president of marketing at iCharts, significantly enhancing the company’s visibility and reputation inside the NetSuite ecosystem.
+He spent 13 years as the executive producer at Transvideo Studios, where he worked closely on marketing strategy with some of the biggest companies in Silicon Valley.
 In addition, Rico also ran his own consulting company, traveled the world teaching innovation and design as part of the Stanford d.school’s d.global initiative, and helped launch Unreasonable at Sea with the Unreasonable Group.
-Rico holds degrees in Computer Science and Communication from Stanford University.
+Rico holds degrees in computer science and communication from Stanford University.